Things you may need to know – if you suspect ‘Dog Flu’

 9. Can I catch the flu from my dog?

-10. How can I prevent the dog flu?
+10. How can I prevent my dog from getting the flu?

 Obviously, keeping your dog away from other infected dogs will help to prevent the dog flu.
 It is reported that 80% of dogs that are infected will contract at least a mild form of the disease.
-Keep your dog in optimum health by feeding a premium diet, giving daily supplements and vitamins and maintaining a regular exercise routine – this is the best preventative medicine around.
-It’s our job as dog owners to provide the nutrition and environment necessary for a strong immune system – and if we do our jobs well, we can help tip the scales that can keep our dogs from dealing with the discomfort of the dog flu altogether.
+Keep your dog in optimum health by feeding a premium diet, giving daily supplements and vitamins and maintaining a regular exercise routine.
+Prevention is the best medicine around.
+It’s our job as dog owners to provide the nutrition and environment necessary for a strong immune system.
+If we do our jobs well, we can help tip the scales that can keep our dogs from dealing with the discomfort of the dog flu altogether.